aaronfc/unnamed-rts/docs/tasks.md

 		- [ ] What size should the assets be?
 Tilemap sizing?
 		- [ ] Get some assets
 	- [ ] Check on fonts and buttons/icons.
+- [ ] 🐛 After moving a villager around the map.
+An enemy appeared and attacked the villager even though it was really far from the villager.
+Seems like "villager position" was ghosting somewhere else and the enemy could attack the "ghost".
+- [ ] 🐛 While collecting resource sometimes entities keep collecting even though they were commanded to move.
+Probably there's a moment when they will just ignore the move command - check the collecting behaviour.
+- [ ] 🐛 Seems like enemies could be generated in the "non-walkable-area" around buildings or resources.
+- [ ] 🐛 When moving a group of entities.
+Because of collisions between them they will eventually get stuck trying to get as closest as possible to one point of the path.
+- [ ] 💡 Have some "debug menu" that we can use to: generate enemies, generate villagers, toggle debug mode for the navigation mesh, etc
 - [ ] Revamp game-over screen style
 - [ ] Look into a proper Events manager.
 We need a way to remove all the listener for a given entity.
 - [ ] 🐛 Zooming / blurry on Firefox